linq2db/linq2db/README.md

 LINQ to DB
 ==========

-LINQ to SQL is a data access technology that provides a run-time infrastructure for managing relational data as objects.
+LINQ to DB is a data access technology that provides a run-time infrastructure for managing relational data as objects.

 Supported databases
 -------------------